 Core vaccines are vaccinations deemed “vital” to your cat’s health as determined by the AAFP and are recommended for all cats – both indoor and outdoor.

 Most cats typically receive their first round of vaccinations when they are kittens.
-The feline kitten shot series is important to protecting young cats against disease until their immune systems have fully matured.
+The feline Distemper kitten shot series is important to protecting young cats against disease until their immune systems have fully matured.
 This shot series typically begins once kittens are weaned and will continue every three to four weeks until kittens reach approximately 16 weeks of age.
-Cats typically receive booster shots one year following their last kitten vaccination.
+Cats typically receive booster shots one year following their last kitten vaccination and then every three years thereafter.
 Our veterinarian will make recommendations for your cat’s vaccination schedule based on your cat’s lifestyle and wellness needs.

 Vaccinations prepare your cat’s immune system to fight the invasion of disease-causing organisms.
 These vaccines work by mildly stimulating your cat’s immune system.
 While this mild response will not make your cat ill, some vaccinations can cause an allergic reaction.
 However, the risk for an allergic reaction is extremely low.
 In fact, there is a far greater risk that your unvaccinated cat will become ill from a preventable disease.